-Your assignment is not to try to figure out what the objects are.
-As a group, find five online articles about this topic from five different sites – at least one traditional news site, one non-traditional site and one blog or discussion site.
+As a group, find five online articles about this topic, one from each of five different sites – at least one traditional news site, one non-traditional site and one blog or discussion site.
 As a group, you should try to find five very different sites with different approaches if you can – it should make things more interesting.

 For each of these five articles:

 - Include the headline, name of site and URL

 - As a group, rank the articles from what you believe to be most credible to least credible.

 - Write 3-4 sentences about each piece, summarizing it and telling why you collectively believe it is credible or not.

 Each story's writeup should look more or less like this sample: